Marceloasf/aws-cloud-practitioner/README.md

 - Automatically adjusts resource capacity
 - Define where Amazon EC2 Auto Scaling deploys resources
-- Specify the Amazon VPC and subnets (must select at least 2 subnets across different availability zones)
+- Specify the Amazon VPC (all the virtual network) and subnets (must select at least 2 subnets across different availability zones)

 An auto scaling group can have their instances automatically picked.